UniqueNetwork/XC-NFT-standard/immutable-xc-nft-standard.md

 This document describes the standard of cross-chain transfers of immutable (unmodifiable) NFTs.

 The standard assumes that any NFT is governed by its *originating chain*.
-The *originating chain* is where the given NFT was originally minted, i.e., the NFT is *native* for the *originating chain*.
+The *originating chain* is where the given NFT was originally minted, i.e., the NFT is *native* to the *originating chain*.

 Only the *originating chain* has the authority on its NFTs; it is the only source of truth.
 Therefore, the *originating chain* is the *reserve chain (R)* in terms of the reserve-based transfer model: